devlemire/employee-list/README.md

 <br />

-Well start by creating the skeleton of our method:
+Open `EmployeeEditor.js` in `src/Stage 3/components/EmployeeEditor/EmployeeEditor.js` and look for the `// handleChange` comment.
+Let's create the skeleton of the method there.

 ```jsx
 handleChange(prop, val) {